frictionlessdata/datapackage-pipelines/README.md

 In this example, this pipeline is set to run every hour, on the hour.

-To run the celery deamon, use `celery`'s command line interface to run `datapackage_pipelines.app`.
+To run the celery daemon, use `celery`'s command line interface to run `datapackage_pipelines.app`.
 Here's one way to do it:

 ```shell
 $ python -m celery worker -B -A datapackage_pipelines.app